Camps & Summer Programs

 - Gentry's Educational Foundation Summer Camp

 - Young Scholars Brochure 2021

-The FSSD will offer a Summer Learning Camp (grades 1 – 4) and a Learning Loss Bridge Camp (grades 5 – 8) at one of our school sites from June 1-June 24, 2021.
-Both camps will be free of charge.
-These camps are thanks to the Tennessee Learning Loss Remediation and Student Acceleration Act, which legislated the creation of summer learning camps to provide additional summer learning opportunities that are essential to accelerate students’ educational growth and ensure that all children have the opportunity to reach their goals and dreams.
+The FSSD will offer a Summer Learning Camp (grades 1 – 4) and a Learning Loss Bridge Camp (grades 5 – 8) from June 1-June 24, 2021.
+Both camps will be free of charge and housed at Franklin Elementary School, 1501 Figuers Dr. These camps are thanks to the Tennessee Learning Loss Remediation and Student Acceleration Act, which legislated the creation of summer learning camps to provide additional summer learning opportunities that are essential to accelerate students’ educational growth and ensure that all children have the opportunity to reach their goals and dreams.